nurpais/snowcat-docs/src/pages/docs/get-started.md

 ## Getting Familiar with the data

 Before you start tracking events, please spend some time getting familiar with what the data will look like.
-Please visit {% link title="Snowplow Canonical Event Model" href="https://docs.snowplow.io/docs/understanding-your-pipeline/canonical-event/" target="_blank" /%} to get familiarized with the data in the events table.
+Please visit [Snowplow Canonical Event Model](https://docs.snowplow.io/docs/understanding-your-pipeline/canonical-event/) to get familiarized with the data in the events table.

 {% callout %}
 Notice the events table will have some empty fields depending on the SDK you are using.
 Most of the information will be available through additional tables or columns, depending on your data warehouse.